- About Us

 MariaDB Platform supports comprehensive disaster recovery strategies for restoring availability and data in the event of an unexpected outage or data loss/corruption – everything from multiple data centers and backup/restore tools to flashback and system versioning.

-In this webinar, we'll provide an in-depth overview of the disaster recovery tools and capabilities available in MariaDB Platform, and share best practices for creating a comprehensive disaster recovery strategy.Register now
+In this webinar, we'll provide an in-depth overview of the disaster recovery tools and capabilities available in MariaDB Platform, and share best practices for creating a comprehensive disaster recovery strategy.Watch now

 MariaDB Enterprise Backup can restore a complete database or individual table using a combination of full and incremental backups, and leverages a sequence of non-blocking backup stages to allow writes and schema changes while tables are being backed up.